 Freight Bound for Success

-At ECM TRANSPORT we work closely with our customers and our focus is to help "prevent" claims by sharing our knowledge.
-We take great pride in our low truckload claims ratio of 0.1% and in order to prevent claims from happening, we will work with you to help ensure your freight is bound for success.
+At ECM TRANSPORT, we work closely with our customers, and our focus is to help “prevent” claims by sharing our knowledge.
+We take great pride in our low truckload claims ratio of 0.1%, and to prevent claims from happening, we will work with you to help ensure your freight is bound for success.

 The following information will help guide you through the freight claims process and help us in our Claims Prevention efforts.
 If you need more information, please contact our claims department at 800-548-7379.

 Who can file a freight claim?

 The shipper, consignee, billing party, or a third-party logistics company may file a freight claim against a shipment.
 However, only one claim per shipment may be honored by the carrier.

 Section 3(b) of the Uniform Straight Bill of Lading stipulates that any claim must be presented to the carrier within nine months of delivery.
 ECM TRANSPORT will not honor any claims submitted after this period has elapsed.

 How do I file?

 Cheswick, PA 15024

 or filed online